 PDC Course Syllabus

 The course will from day one put into practice social permaculture.
+The first full day of the course, we establish what every person wants from the course, from which we derive a common vision.
+We then create a mission and aim on how to achieve our vision.
+We then embed a feedback mechanism to check if we are meeting these aims, so we can keep adjusting our collaboration every day.
 We will learn sociocracy to create a community and practically explore how we ensure everyone’s needs are met, and how everyone can safely express themselves, without conflict.
-Having found our inner balance and the balance within our newly forged community, we then move into exploring the traditional permaculture syllabus, including environmentally friendly food growing; soil generation; water management; house building; alternate economics and livelihood, etc.
+Having found our inner balance and the balance within our newly forged community, we then move into exploring the traditional permaculture syllabus, including environmentally friendly food growing; soil generation; water management; house building; alternative economics and livelihood, etc.

 Having explored the theory of permaculture ethics, principles and approach to challenges, we will then move on to in depth design work and practicals (hands-on work), which solidifies the theory.